8 VLOOKUP Limitations in Excel With Best Possible Solutions

 - The fourth argument of the VLOOKUP function is “FALSE”, which means that the function will only return an exact match and not an approximate match.

-Overall, this formula is searching for an exact match between the value in cell A2 and a range of values in A5:A12 and then returns the corresponding value in column D for the row where the match is found.
+Overall, this formula searches for an exact match between the value in cell A2 and a range of values in A5:A12 and then returns the corresponding value in column D for the row where the match is found.

 To improve performance, users can use alternative functions such as INDEX-MATCH or XLOOKUP that are faster and more efficient.